tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_trial_latest %}

-This model captures the latest trials information for a specific namespace.
+This model captures information about the latest trial Orders for a specific namespace.

-The grain of this model is `namespace_id`.
+The grain of this model is `trial order per namespace`.

 ## Context